Featured Blogs

 USMLE STEP 2CK

-A medical student studying for his USMLE Step 2 CK exam at home in front of a laptop.
+A medical student taking the USMLE Step 2 CK exam.

 With Step 1 transitioning to a pass/fail format, the importance of the Step 2 CK exam in medical school has become even more pronounced.
 It now stands as the primary scored exam that program directors scrutinize when determining which applicants to invite for an interview.
 Your Step 2 CK...